CorentinLAMY/Engineering-ressources/README.md

 Ressources for engineering
 ==========================

-This repository is tedicated to collect and share ressources about engineering for robotic, embedded system and everything about the maker community !
+This repository is dedicated to collect and share ressources about engineering for robotic, embedded system and everything about the maker community !

 You can use this repository for things like [Eurobot](https://www.eurobot.org/), or in a [FabLabs](https://www.fablabs.io/).